 Each of the worksheets in their Excel workbook had a formula that calculated the sales tax for each month.
 On each worksheet, the sales tax was housed in cell C3.
 The monthly sales run B3 to B14 as can be seen in the screen grab below.
 The ALL AREAS tab of the worksheet provided a summary of all of the data area.

 Each sales area has the same template.
 All of the templates sum up to the ALL AREAS template.
-So, by using the FORMULATEXT function the formula in cell C15 can be checked as to being correctly used across all the templates.
+So, use the FORMULATEXT function the formula in cell C15.
+In this way it can be checked as to being correctly used across all the templates.

 FORMULATEXT Function.